grantmacken/glider/README.md

 xQuery was originally designed to work with structured data in the context of a XML database.
 With xQuery 3.1 the xPath xQuery data model is extended to include maps and arrays, so it is important that these items can be queried from the database.

-Proir to storing, the data can be linted, checked and preprocessed.
+Prior to storing, the data can be linted, checked and preprocessed.
 Some examples:

  - **XML text**: well formed check (xmllint) then store as document-node item